Ward Gauderis

 How can compositional design improve compositional behaviour?

-My FWO-funded PhD project, Q-CHARM, explores this question by distinguishing between a model’s architecture (its compositional design) and the structure that emerges during learning (its compositional behaviour).
+My FWO-funded PhD project, Q-CHARM, takes this question seriously by distinguishing between a model’s architecture (its compositional design) and the structure that emerges during learning (its compositional behaviour).
+The relationship between the two is less obvious than it looks: deep networks cannot efficiently learn compositional functions from data alone, so what you build in shapes what you can hope to get out.

 The cure for black boxes is simply drawing better boxes.

 I bridge two complementary paths: imposing explicit structure before training (neuro-symbolic design) and exposing implicit structure after training (mechanistic interpretability).
-Since deep networks cannot efficiently learn compositional functions from data alone, embedding domain structure is essential to guide learning toward representations that align with human understanding and generalise well.
+Embedding domain structure is essential to guide learning toward representations that align with human understanding and generalise well.

 To formalise this, I use string diagrams (life is too short for indices) to cast models as rigorous mathematical objects, cleanly separating high-level Syntax (symbolic rules and structure) from low-level Semantics (subsymbolic representations).
 As a devout Yoneda disciple, I believe this categorical grounding is the only way to formally reason about behaviour beyond the training set.